satansdeer/satansdeer.github.com/src/pages/posts/firebase-react-tutorial/index.md

 So go crazy, build stuff and see you next time.

-Oh, btw – here is your [github link](https://github.com/satansdeer/firebase-auth-tutorial)
+Oh, BTW – here is your [Github link](https://github.com/satansdeer/firebase-auth-tutorial)

 <sign-up-form></sign-up-form>